samuelstjean/nlsam/example/README.md

 <a name="prerequisite"></a>
 ## 1. Prerequisite

-#### 1.1 Minimally required data for processing

-You will need a set of diffusion weighted images and the associated bvals/bvecs files as used by FSL.
+You will need a set of diffusion weighted images, a (binary) brain mask (such as from FSL BET or anything similar) and the associated bvals/bvecs files as used by FSL.

-#### 1.2 Required command line inputs

-In ye olden days, we needed to know stuff about our acquisition.
-You can now pass the option **auto** to estimate automatically the noise distribution instead.
-It is still possible to also pass a number (not necessarily an integer) for N if you wish to do so.

 <a name="steps"></a>
 ## 2. Processing steps